 We Glamping with Africamps

-If you looking to do something out of the ordinary besides staying at luxury apartments and hotels then I’ll definitely recommend you try something called Glamping (modern camping) and you’ll be surprised by the outcome.
+If you looking to do something out of the ordinary besides staying at luxury apartments and hotels then I’ll definitely recommend you try something called Glamping (modern camping).

 Turning off from the N2, making our entrance to our newly awaited lodging, we realised that the drive up to our holiday was going to be rocky; a 5km gravel road awaited us that could potentially damage our little Corsa and, there’s no turning back.
 While we braced the drive through dusty and pothole terrain, the landscape scenery made up for the bumpy road.